Ben Lee (violinist)

-Ben Lee (born 14 September 1980) is a British electric violinist and composer/producer.
+Ben Lee (born 14 September 1980) is a British electric violinist, composer and producer.
 He is one half of the electric violin band FUSE with Linzi Stoppard.

 In 2010, Lee set a Guinness World Record for "world's fastest violinist" by playing "Flight of the Bumblebee" in 64.21 seconds, and later set the record for "fastest electric violinist" in 2013.
 He had also previously held the Guinness World Record as the world's fastest violin player for four years.
-The difficulty of comparing and monitoring "fastest musician" attempts with regard to the quality of the renditions later led Guinness World Records to retire and no longer monitor records of this type.

 Early life

 Lee was born on 14 September 1980 in Eastbourne, Sussex.
 When Lee was 11, he won a competition on the television show "The Children's Channel" on BskyB.
 Lee was awarded the "Daily Telegraph Young Jazz Composer of the Year" at 16.

 Career

 Before FUSE

 Lee attended the Royal College of Music from 1999 to 2003, studying violin and film music composition.
 While studying, Lee found work as a session musician, recording for many artists, including The Beta Band, Razorlight, Arctic Monkeys, Gorillaz, Emmy the Great, Goldfrapp, Melanie C, Lightspeed Champion, White Lies, Qemists, and Mark Ronson.
 He has also led the Heritage Orchestra.
 In 2005, Lee formed electric string quartet Eclipse which supported McFly on the "Wonderland" tour of the same year.